This recipe was modified from Stephen Harrod Buhner’s “Sacred & Herbal Healing Beers” (Pub: 1998 by Brewer’s Publications, Colorado.)

 - 5g yeast (safale US-05)

-Note: Those familiar with home brewing may notice the omission of water in the ingredients list.
-This will result in a more pure alcohol, but more importantly – bring out the Lilly Pilly flavour.
+Note: Those familiar with craft brewing may notice the omission of water in the ingredients list.
+This will increase alcohol strength, but more importantly – bring out the Lilly Pilly flavour which is relatively delicate & light.

 - Place all ingredients into a sterile DIY beer fermentor.
 Allow to ferment in a dark, warm location for approximately one month.
 (Note: If you live in a warm climate it is not necessary to place in a warm location.
 Also, the whole month will likely be in excess.
 However this will not hurt your batch.)